scikit-hep/awkward/docs-src/what-is-awkward.md

 ![](img/bikeroutes-scaling.svg)

-It wasn't included in the above test, but parallel processing also has less overhead with Awkward Arrays than Python objects because compiled routines don't lock the Python interpreter.
+Parallel processing wasn't included in the above test, but Awkward computations are better for multithreading because compiled routines don't lock the Python interpreter the way that Python statements do (see [Python GIL](https://www.dabeaz.com/python/UnderstandingGIL.pdf)).

 Additionally, numerical data take about 8× less memory because they're packed into arrays without per-object overhead.